 By Editor-In-Chief: SCOTT A. CAPESTANY

-Each year in Santa Monica, one of the worlds most epic and high profile film markets arrives along the shores of Santa Monica beach in full force.
+Each November in Santa Monica, one of the worlds most high profile film markets arrives along the shores of Santa Monica beach in full force.

 WHO YOU WILL MEET!
 Each year over 8000 industry professionals from 80+ countries around the globe converge at the beautiful SANTA MONICA LOEWS HOTEL at 1700 Ocean Avenue to interface with international buyers, distributors, financiers and top decision makers in Hollywood and around the world.